 Their holy Book said that the Messiah would come from an unknown place, would rule by a sword, would sit upon the throne of David, would promulgate the law of Moses.

 “Christ,” they said, “has done none of these things.
-Therefore, He is obviously an imposter.
+Therefore, He is obviously an impostor.
 He came from Nazareth, which is only too well known.
 He had no sword, nor an army by which to rule.
 He had no throne to sit upon.
 In fact, he didn’t even have a carpet to lie upon.
 He not only failed to promulgate and establish the law of Moses, he openly violated it.”

 These people clung to the outward symbol rather than the inward truth.
 For, inwardly, each of these promises was fulfilled.